thomcc/unlambda-clj/README.md

 # Unlambda-clj

-Unlambda is a Clojure implementation of David Madore's brilliant esoteric language, unlambda.
+Unlambda-clj is, as its name might suggest, a Clojure implementation of unlambda.
 It implements the "unlambda 2.0 standard", and passes every test that I've been able to find on the internet or come up with myself!

 ## Usage